Pimpinio

-Pimpinio (/pɪmpɪˈnaɪoʊ/ pim-pi-NY-oh) is a township in the Rural City of Horsham, Victoria, Australia.
+Pimpinio (/pɪmpɪˈnaɪoʊ/ pim-pi-NY-oh) is a town in the Rural City of Horsham, Victoria, Australia.
 It is 15 km from the City of Horsham and 317 km from the Victorian capital city Melbourne.
 As of the 2021 Australian census, Pimpinio had a population of 191 people.

 History

-The area where Pimpinio is now located is the traditional lands of the Wotjobaluk, Wergaia, Jupagalk, Jaadwa and Jadawadjali peoples.
-It has been confirmed that the history of First Nations people of the Wimmera region goes back at least 1,600 generations.

 A hotel and blacksmith's forge were established in the Pimpinio area around 1870, and the Pimpinio school opened in 1874 in a Union Church hall.
 When the railway line from Horsham to Dimboola was extended via Pimpinio, a store was built.
 Several farms ran small dairy herds and formed a cooperative butter factory that continued until a drought occurred in the late 1890s.
 Pimpinio's first census data, from 1891, recorded a population of 72.

 In the 1903 edition of Australian Handbook, Pimpinio was described as follows: A postal township, county Borung, electoral district Horsham, shire Wimmera.
 It is a telegraph and railway station on the Dimboola line, 10 miles north of Horsham and 213 miles from Melbourne, fares 38s.
 2d. and 25s.
 7d.
 It has Wesleyan and Anglican churches, mechanics' institute and public library (1,000 vols.), store, blacksmith's shop, butter factory, machinery valued £1,000, and a State school (No. 1,439) - two others in district.
 Water from Trust dams.
 Agricultural pursuits are followed in the district.
 Population about 120.Pimpinio Post Office opened on 9 March 1875 and closed in 1980.
 Pimpinio train station opened in 1882 and was disestablished by 1982.
 Pimpinio school was established in 1874 and closed in 1994.

 Demographics

 As of 2021, 52.4% of Pimpinio's 191 residents are female and 47.6% are male.
 The median age is 43.
 For families with children, there are on average 2.1 children per family.
 Pimpinio's residents are made up of 53 families living in 82 households, an average of 2.8 people and 3 motor vehicles per household.
 92% of dwellings are either owned outright or with a mortgage, with 11% rented.

-55% of adult Pimpinio residents are married, 9% are in a defacto relationship, and 36% are unmarried.
+55% of adult Pimpinio residents are married, 9% are in a de facto relationship, and 36% are unmarried.
 34% of Pimpinio residents attend primary school, 25% attend secondary school, and 5% are completing tertiary education.
 The median weekly household income for Pimpinio residents is $1803, with $867 median monthly mortgage repayments and $175 median weekly rents.

-All current residents of Pimpinio were born in Australia, with the most commonly reported ancestry being English, Australian, Irish, Scottish and German.
+92.1% of current residents were born in Australia, with the most commonly reported ancestry being English, Australian, Irish, Scottish and German.
 All reported speaking only English at home.
 59% of Pimpinio residents report being Christian (Uniting Church, Catholic, and Lutheran denominations), with 37% reporting no religious affiliation.
 38% of Pimpinio residents report having at least one chronic health condition.